 From the drop-down list select which attribute to search.

-When searching enter a Search Text value of the string to match on.
-An asterisk (*) can also be used as a wildcard to match any non-empty value.
+Enter a Search Text value for the software to identify.
+An asterisk (*) can be used as a wildcard to match any non-empty value.
 Use the asterisk (*) at the start or end of the search string to look for text that starts or ends with some particular text.

-The entire string match that is found including any variable parts designated with a * will be update to the replace text.
+The entire string match that is found including any variable parts designated with an asterisk (*) will be updated with the Replace Text.

-Specify a simple text string to replace the Search Text with, or use a single wildcard to prepend or append text.
+Specify a simple text string to replace the Search Text with, or use a single wildcard, like an asterisk (*), to prepend or append text.
+In the Replace Text box the wildcard character represents the search string.

-When the search string also included a wildcard * character, then the replacement will be on the matched substring.
+When the search string also includes a wildcard character, like an asterisk (*), then the replacement will be on the matched substring.

 Pressing the Draw Box... button brings up the Drag a Box to Select Export Bounds dialog.
 In this dialog, simply hold down the left mouse button and drag a rectangle around the area of the image that you wish to export.
 If a mistake is made, just drag another rectangle.